jaytavares/cinesense/BUY_ONE.md

 🔥🔥🔥

 I've secured a small number of microchips!
-The housing I use for the adapter is backordered until the end of May, but I'm still taking orders since it's not next year like the microchips were.
+The housing I use for the adapter is backordered until the end of May, but I'm still taking orders for delivery in June.
 The price is $55 and includes shipping/handling to any US-based address.

 [Order here while supplies last!](https://www.paypal.com/instantcommerce/checkout/253NYFSKX75HA)